ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 | Gael | G |
 | Alessandro | A |

-5 pm - 6 pm on Mondays and Wednesdays is our team's shared availability outside class time.

 ## Meeting Coordination

 1. What method will you use to remind yourselves of meetings (a shared calendar?)
     The meeting leader will send out text reminders to the group chat.
 2. How will your team go about changing or adding meeting times?
     We will take what's on this page as a base and add any details or exceptions in text.
+5 pm - 6 pm on Mondays and Wednesdays is our team's shared availability outside class time.
 3. What's the preferred format for meetings (face-to-face or virtually)?
-    We will attempt face-to-face
+    We will attempt face-to-face, but may change to virtual depending on the contents of the meetings and the workload on the team members.
 4. Are there any other procedures that your team feels are necessary?
     Create a discord as a secondary communcation option